jespalmer/cleaning-data/README.md

 1. Download the [zip file] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) of the data set
 2. Move the zip file to the appropriate directory
 3. Un-zip the file
-4. Move the "run_analysis.R" script to the same directory that you un-zipped the file, so your root folder looks like this:
+4. Move the `run_analysis.R` script to the same directory that you un-zipped the file, so your root folder looks like this:
 ```
   ├── UCI HAR Dataset
   │   ├── README.txt